codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 ### RBAC for Codefresh

 The Codefresh installer should be run with a Kubernetes RBAC role that allows object creation in a single namespace.
 If, by corporate policy, you do not allow the creation of service accounts or roles, a Kubernetes administrator will need to create the role, service account, and binding as shown below.

-Users with the `codefresh-app` role do not have the ability to create other roles or role bindings.
+>Users with the `codefresh-app` role cannot create other roles or role bindings.

 `codefresh-app-service-account.yaml`
 ```yaml